What is the dosage for Flomax (tamsulosin)?

 - other drugs that reduce the elimination of drugs by liver enzymes.

-Reduced elimination may lead to increased side effects of tamsulosin.
-PDE-5 inhibitors (for example, vardenafil [Levitra, Staxyn], Adcirca, sildenafil [Viagra, Revatio], tadalafil [Cialis]) add to the blood pressure lowering effects of tamsulosin and may result in severe blood pressure reduction.
+Reduced elimination may lead to increased side effects of Flomax.
+PDE-5 inhibitors (for example, vardenafil [Levitra, Staxyn], Adcirca, sildenafil [Viagra, Revatio], tadalafil [Cialis]) add to the blood pressure lowering effects of Flomax and may result in severe blood pressure reduction.

-This medication is used only in men.
-It is not known if tamsulosin is secreted into human milk.
+- This medication is used only in men.
+It is not known if Flomax is secreted into human milk.

 Report Problems to the Food and Drug Administration